somosnlp/somosnlp.org/pages/hackathon/index.en.md

 ---
-title: "Somos NLP 2024 Hackathon: We are 600M"
+title: "SomosNLP 2024 Hackathon: We are 600M"
 description: We are going to create a corpus that represents the 600M people who speak Spanish and to standardize how to evaluate our LLMs.
 lang: en
 cover: https://somosnlp.github.io/assets/images/eventos/240301_hackathon.jpg
 ---

 We are 600M people speaking Spanish, and we plan to give our widespread (and beautiful) language a fair representation in the NLP context.
-Our mission at Somos NLP is to democratize and accelerate advances of NLP in Spanish 🚀
+Our mission at SomosNLP is to democratize and accelerate advances of NLP in Spanish 🚀

 After two editions with more than 1,000 participants from 30 different countries, we exceeded 10,000 views of our events, learned from 20 speakers, completed 50 projects with social impact, and published 3 papers...
 We are back for that and much more! 💪